viodotcom/opticks/README.md

 ## Toggles

-Toggles can be used to implement a/b/c style testing, instead of on/off values as with `booleanToggle`, we specify multiple variants of which one is active at any time.
+Toggles can be used to implement a/b/c style MVT testing and on/off feature flags as well.
+We specify multiple variants of which only one is active at any time.
 By convention the variants are named `a` (control), `b`, `c` etc.

 ### Reading values